-- Go through a vegan online group and pick out one person who stands out for you.
+- Go to a vegan online group and pick out one person who stands out for you.
 Write to that person with a friendly hello and see if a new friendship starts.
 The Manila Vegans Facebook group is one of the biggest vegan groups in the country and they regularly have vegan potluck picnics and meetups. http://www.facebook.com/manilavegans

-- Reduce salt cravings by adding sundried tomatoes, capers and olives.
+- Reduce salt cravings by adding sundried tomatoes, capers, and olives.

 - Are you doing your best?
 Are you trying to do the right thing?
 Well, please be kind to yourself as well.
 There will be lots of times—intentionally or unintentionally—when something non-vegan will end up on your plate.
 You are still doing more good than harm.